 But you can get to it from this link Support for Mortgage Interest is changing

-There is also a briefing document produced by the House of Commons called
+There is also a briefing document produced by the House of Commons which can be viewed or downloaded from here, the document is called

-Support for Mortgage Interest (SMI) scheme
+Support for Mortgage Interest (SMI) scheme.

-The document states the following on page 3
+The document states on page 3

-SMI changes to a loan from 6 April 2018
+SMI changes to a loan from 6 April 2018.